Boyle-Lab/F-Seq2/README.md

 ##### `-sort_by`
 Sort peaks and summits by `pValue` or `chromAndStart`.
 Default is `chromAndStart`.

+##### `-standard_narrowpeak`
+If flag on, `NAME_peaks.narrowPeak` is in standard `.narrowPeak` format, which contains max pvalue summits rather than all summits for each peak region.
+Compatible to visualization on UCSC genome browser and convenient for other downstream softwares.

 ##### `-v`
 Verbose output.
 Default is False.